Sustainability

 Wearing second hand clothing encourages reusing and recycling, saving our planet from harmful emissions and reducing reliance on raw materials.

-By shopping more consciously, consumers can show that they want a more sustainable fashion industry.
+By shopping more consciously, we can show that we want a more sustainable fashion industry.

 Where does money Oxfam raises from second hand clothes go?